 If there is a restriction for your drug, it usually means that you or your provider will have to take extra steps in order for us to cover the drug.
-Contact a Quartz Champion to learn what you or your provider would need to do to get coverage for the drug.
+Contact your Quartz Champion Service Team to learn what you or your provider would need to do to get coverage for the drug.
 If you want us to waive the restriction for you, you will need to use the coverage decision process and ask us to make an exception.
 We may or may not agree to waive the restriction for you.
-(See Chapter 9.)
+(See Chapter 9)